Determinantal Sieving: Determinantal sieving

 The following is the most immediate application of Lemma~\ref{lemma:sieve-determinant} (proving Theorem~\ref{ithm:simple} from the introduction).
 We also add an observation about tighter running time when the polynomial is already homogeneous.

 \begin{theorem}[Basis sieving] Let $X=\{x_1,\ldots,x_n\}$ be a set of variables and let $P(X)$ be a polynomial of degree $d$ over a field $\F$ of characteristic 2.
 Let $A \in \F^{k \times n}$ be a matrix representing a matroid $M=(X, \cI)$.
-In time $O^*(d2^k)$ and polynomial space, using evaluation access to $P$, we can test if the monomial expansion of $P$ contains a multilinear monomial $m$ whose support is a basis for $M$.
+In time $O^*(2^k)$ and polynomial space, using evaluation access to $P$, we can test if the monomial expansion of $P$ contains a multilinear monomial $m$ whose support is a basis for $M$.
 Our algorithm is randomized with no false positives and failure probability at most $2k/|\F|$.
-If $P$ is homogeneous in $X$, then the polynomial overhead disappears and the running time is $O(2^k(nk\cdot f +T))$ where $f$ is the time for a field operation and $T$ is the time to evaluate $P$. \end{theorem} \begin{proof} Let $P_k(X)$ denote the homogeneous degree $k$ part of $P(X)$, i.e., for every monomial $m$ of total degree $k$ the coefficient of $m$ in $P_k$ is $P_k(m)=P(m)$, and for every other monomial $m$ we have $P_k(m)=0$.
-We can evaluate $P_k(X)$ deterministically using $O(d)$ evaluations of $P(X)$, by evaluating $f_X(z):=P(zx_1, \ldots, zx_n)$ for a new variable $z$ and computing the coefficient of $z^k$ in the resulting polynomial $f_X(z)$ using interpolation (Lemma~\ref{lemma:interpolation}).
-Note that by assumption, any monomial $m$ that is multilinear and is a basis for $M$ will be of total degree $k$, thus we proceed with working over $P_k(X)$.
+If $P$ is a homogeneous polynomial of degree~$k$, then the polynomial overhead disappears and the running time is $O(2^k(nk\cdot f +T))$ where $f$ is the time for a field operation and $T$ is the time to evaluate $P$. \end{theorem} \begin{proof} Let $P_k(X)$ denote the homogeneous degree $k$ part of $P(X)$, i.e., for every monomial $m$ of total degree $k$ the coefficient of $m$ in $P_k$ is $P_k(m)=P(m)$, and for every other monomial $m$ we have $P_k(m)=0$.
+By Lemma~\ref{lemma:interpolation}, one can evaluate $P_k(X)$ in $\tilde{O}(d)$ field operations using $O(d)$ evaluations of $P$.
+To simplify notation, we will write $P$ in place of $P_k$.

 Introduce a set of variables $Y=\{y_1,\ldots,y_k\}$ and define a new polynomial